Shayetet 15: Assault on Sharm el-Sheikh

-The assault on Sharm el-Sheikh was to be carried out by paratroopers but as it was not clear whether the Egyptian artillery position in the area which was weak was manned or not.
-So torpedoes had to accompany the assault.
-When the torpedoes reached there it became evident that the positions were deserted.
-So the personnel of the torpedoes themselves took control and hoisted the Israeli flag.
-So the Paratrooper assault was cancelled and forces were transported via helicopters.
-Furthermore, two Egyptian commando vessels were spotted by the torpedoes after capturing Sharm el-Sheikh, the vessels were unarmed but carried 33 commandos who were taken captive.
+The assault on Sharm el-Sheikh was to be carried out by paratroopers, but it was not clear whether the Egyptian artillery position in the area was manned or not.
+So torpedo boats had to accompany the assault.
+When the torpedo boats reached their objective, it became evident that the position was deserted.
+So the personnel of the torpedo boats themselves occupied the site and hoisted the Israeli flag.
+So, the Paratrooper assault was cancelled and forces were transported via helicopters.
+Furthermore, two Egyptian commando vessels were spotted by the torpedo boats after capturing Sharm el-Sheikh, the vessels were unarmed but carried 33 Egyptian commandos, who were taken captive.